Bahadur Shah Zafar: Legacy

+Zafar is seen as the hero of Indian rebellion of 1857.
+In 1943, the Indian National Army paid tribute to his tomb in Rangoon.
+In 1975, Indian government released a postal stamp in his honour.

 In popular culture

 Zafar was portrayed in the play 1857: Ek Safarnama set during the Indian Rebellion of 1857 by Javed Siddiqui.
 It was staged at Purana Qila, Delhi ramparts by Nadira Babbar and the National School of Drama repertory company in 2008.
 A Hindi-Urdu black-and-white movie, Lal Quila (1960), directed by Nanabhai Bhatt, showcased Bahadur Shah Zafar extensively.

-TV Serials and Films
+TV serials and films

 A television show, Bahadur Shah Zafar, aired on Doordarshan in 1986.
 Ashok Kumar played the lead role in it.

 In the 2001 Hindi historical drama series 1857 Kranti, on DD National, the character of Bahadur Shah Zafar was played by S. M. Zaheer.

 In the 2005 Bollywood film Mangal Pandey: The Rising, directed by Ketan Mehta, the character of Bahadur Shah Zafar was played by Habib Tanveer.

 In historical series Bharat Ek Khoj which aired on Doordarshan he was portrayed by Virendra Razdan.